Testing turbulent closure models with convection simulations: Results

+By comparing the normalized objective function (NOF) in Fig.~\ref{fig:Calt_stab}) and the (square of the) residual ${\rm Res}_{\ve{X}}$ in Fig.~\ref{lspar} one sees that although they depict the same deviation, NOF does not become as great as ${\rm Res}_{\ve{X}}$ for larger Taylor numbers.
+This means that the optimization procedure succeeds in finding closure parameters with better matching results for $X$, as intended.

-Given that, apart from the constraint \eqref{eq:stcon}, also the stability properties of the closure model should not differ from that of the DNS, we enhanced the optomization problem by the constraint that for the optimum fit the stationary solution corresponding to it should be stable.
+Given that, apart from the constraint \eqref{eq:stcon}, also the stability properties of the closure model should not differ from that of the DNS, we enhanced the optimization problem by the constraint that for the optimum fit the stationary solution corresponding to it should be stable.
 For that, we linearized the system \eqref{eq:zdclo} about the state $\ve{X}_{\rm closure}$, obtaining a system of the form $\partial_t (\ve{\delta X}) = \ve{A} \cdot \ve{\delta X}$ for the perturbations $\ve{\delta X}$, and required that the maximum of the real parts of the eigenvalues of $\ve{A}$ is negative.
 To avoid influences of numerical noise we set their upper bound to a small negative value instead of zero.
 The matrix eigenvalue problem was solved by means of the IDL routines LA\_ELMHES and LA\_HQR.
-It turned out that the additional constraint never becomes active, that is, that stability is already granted if only \eqref{eq:stcon} is obeyed.
+It turned out that the additional constraint is never active, that is, that stability is already granted if \eqref{eq:stcon} is obeyed.

-In Fig.~\ref{fig:X1} the DNS and closure model results as functions of the colatitude are given for two different Taylor numbers.
-Obviously, the dominant variables $\rzz$, $\meanF_z$ and $\meanQ$ are always acceptably fitted.
-For slow rotation, also the other quantities except $\ryz$ show good fits.
-By applying appropriate weights in the objective function \eqref{eq:obj} the fit quality could be distributed ``more equally", but such a procedure suffers from high arbitrariness.
+In Fig.~\ref{fig:X1} the DNS and closure model results as functions of the colatitude are given for the same two Taylor numbers as in Fig.~\ref{fig:lsvt}.
+Obviously, the dominant variables $\rzz$ and $\meanQ$ are very well fitted whereas $\meanF_z$ is less accurate for the higher rotation rate.
+For slow rotation, also the other quantities except $\rxy$, $\rxz$ and $\meanF_x$ show good fits.
+At the higher rotation rate, the quantities of intermediate magnitude, $\meanR_{xx,yy,xz,yz}, \meanF_{x,y}$ show different fit qualities.
+In all, we have to conclude that the incompleteness of the closure ansatz is most clearly visible in the quantities $\meanR_{xz,yz}, \meanF_{x,z}$ while there is apparently nothing important missing in the ansatzes for $\meanR_{zz}$ and $\meanQ$.
+Thus, a guideline is found how to improve the ansatzes with the added terms having maximum effect.

 Both versions of the optimization approach produce up to roundoff errors identical results as long as neither of the two constraints is active.
 The dependence of the objective function on latitude is in general weak, and beyond $\Tay\approx 10^7$ its dependence on $\Tay$ is weak too.
 Again, the ratios $C_1/C_2$ and $C_6/C_7$ for the non-rotating case are at odds with GOMS10, see Table~\ref{tab:cir_opt}.